 Since making chicken rollatini stuffed with prosciutto and cheese a few weeks back my husband has been craving chicken rollatini the way he grew up eating it, stuffed with cheese and topped with sauce and more cheese.
-I had to sneak some spinach in them against his will, but he was very pleased with the final results.
-I guess you can say this is a cross between my Chicken Parmigiana and Spinach Lasagna Rolls.
+I added some spinach and it turned out delicious.
+It’s a cross between my Chicken Parmesan and Spinach Lasagna Rolls.

 Chicken Rollatini with Spinach alla Parmigiana